Sanna-s-LAB/Mendelian-randomization-Project/Grosso_et_al_2025/README.md

-# Causal relationships between gut microbiome and age-related traits
+# Causal relationships between gut microbiome and hundreds of age-related traits: evidence of a replicable effect on ApoM protein levels

 **Release date: 03 February 2025**